This procedure was updated in November 2017 to reflect local practice.

 - The family context is also relevant in understanding behaviour and assessing risk.

-There are no diagnostic indicators in personal or family functioning that indicate a pre-disposition towards sexual offending although the following characteristics have been found in the background of some young people who sexually offend:
+There are no clear indicators in personal or family functioning that indicate an increased likelihood of sexually harming others although the following characteristics have been found in the background of some young people who show sexually harmful behaviour:

-- Attachment disorders - poor nurturing and parental guidance;
+- Childhood neglect and relationship difficulties, which may include - poor nurturing and parental guidance;

-Many of these factors exist alongside typical family environments where other forms of abuse are present.
+Many of these factors exist alongside typical family environments where other forms of difficulties are present.

 There is a significant minority of young people who display this behaviour who have a level of learning need - up to 40% in some studies.
 Their needs must be carefully assessed as some assessment tools are not suitable.
 Also, the intervention may need to be extended and involve a high degree of coordination between agencies.